 Rhodes left MuchMusic in 1993 and worked on a number of other TV shows he’d rather not talk about now.

-He moved to Halifax in the summer of 2007 to work on what is now The Carleton Music Bar & Grill on the strength of some fast talk from Campbell.
+He moved to Halifax in the summer of 2007 to work on what is now The Carleton on the strength of some fast talk from Campbell.
 During the building process, he threatened to kill everybody associated with the place but now that we’re open, he’s digging the owner thing – just do not ask him about drywall, EVER.

-Mike isn’t currently part of the day-to-day at The Carleton but he is still an owner and he is, still, a pretty awesome guy.
+Mike isn’t currently part of the day-to-day at The Carleton but he is, still, a pretty awesome guy.